krishna426426/CL-2003/README.md

 - Find a YANG model for your needs using YANGSUITE
 - Use NETCONF and gNMI to communicate with IOS XE devices
 - Use Model-Driven Telemetry to collect the data
-- Use Guest shell and on-box Python on Catalyst 9300 switch
+- Use Guest shell, on-box Python  and integrate EEM on Catalyst 9300 switch
 - Write an Ansible playbook to automate your network